-Up until 2012 search engines placed the most emphasis on the simple number of sites that were linking back over to your site – if you had 10,000 links, it some what did not matter where the links came from, it would increase rankings in search results.
+Believe it or not, back in the day (pre-2012) search engines placed the most emphasis on the simple number of sites that were linking back over to your site - if you had 10,000 links, it some what did not matter where the links came from, it would increase rankings in search results.

 Then Google introduced their Penguin algorithm, robot links, link farms and other black hat linking and SEO practices started to be largely discounted.
 In fact, bad links from spammy websites can severely get your website demoted or even removed from Google's index.
 Most SEO Consultants have discontinued these types of search engine optimization tactics because it's become well known even in the mainstream that Google penalizes websites based on each website's inbound link profile.

 Making sure that you have good link coverage is still essential for ensuring a high ranking in the search engines, but there is much more emphasis now being placed on the quality of the links and the page the link is coming from.
 In this method of rating pages, the PageRank of the page where the link originates carries a much larger factor in the algorithm as far as ranking is concerned.

 This is the type of situation we touched on above - when someone links to you through no action of your own.